radiovisual/date-from-clocktime/readme.md

 *When all you have is the time, but what you really want is a Date!*

-This module will accept any clocktime string in either 12-hour or 24-hour formats, and return a valid Date object that includes that time.
-The `Date` object will default to today's date, but you can supply any date Object if you want to control the date portion of the returned date object (year, month, day, etc).
+This module will accept any clocktime string in either 12-hour or 24-hour formats, and return a valid Date object which includes the supplied time.
+The returned `Date` object will default to today's date, but you can supply any date Object if you want to control the date portion of the returned date object (year, month, day, etc).

 ## Install